tecton-ai/benchmark-selfserve/README.md

 ```

 # Metrics
+**DISCLAIMER**: You may see a small warmup period (usually lasts a few seconds max) of higher latency if you go from 0 RPS to hundreds of RPS.
+These numbers are measured after that initial period.

 Note that Dynamo is the online store.
 With 100 RPS, this is what we got (abbreviating the feature server names):

 ## Response Size Per Query